Pricing for AI Agents

 Traditional billing relies on vendor-reported usage data, creating inherent conflicts of interest.
 A tamper-proof metering system addresses this by signing every usage record and pushing it to an append-only log at creation, making records immutable.
 The exact pricing rule is stamped onto each agent's usage credit, allowing any developer, user, auditor, or agent to verify that usage totals match billed amounts per line item.

-This zero-trust reconciliation model can help address enterprise procurement requirements for verifiable billing data.
+This zero-trust reconciliation model helps address enterprise procurement requirements for verifiable billing data.

 Meeting Enterprise Compliance for AI Workloads